rlucas7/rlucas7.github.io/README.md

-# Academic Pages
+# Rlucas7 Site courtesy of Academic Pages

 ![pages-build-deployment](https://github.com/academicpages/academicpages.github.io/actions/workflows/pages/pages-build-deployment/badge.svg)

-Academic Pages is a Github Pages template for academic websites.
+Academic Pages is a Github Pages template for academic-style websites.

+This repo houses the source for my blog and site: https://rlucas7.github.io/

+The pages displayed on the site have corresponding content here-if you've found a typo or error on the blog and want to correct it, please open an issue which documents the error or better yet open a pull request to fix the issue.

+What follows beneath is the default docs for getting started with a academic style github pages site.

 # Getting Started